 The program is typically completed in four semesters of full-time study (two years) or eight semesters of part-time study (four years).

 The Doctor of Philosophy (PhD) degree is awarded for a thesis that is a substantial and original contribution to the discipline.
-Entry requirements include a master’s degree with a research component or a bachelor’s degree with first or second-class honours.
+Admission criteria includes a master’s degree with a research component or a bachelor’s degree with first or second-class honours.

 Alternatively, you may be able to upgrade from the Master of Philosophy program, providing you have made satisfactory progress.